Falklands & South Georgia

 - Expedition parka

 - All service and port charges

 - Emergency evacuation insurance to max.
 US$100,000pp

 - Group transfers to hotel and to & from ship

 Special Offer Details

-Book by July 31st and receive a 30% discount off premium cabins and 25% discount off standard cabins!.
-Offer applicable when booked before 31st July 2018
+Book by September 30th and receive a huge 40% discount off select cabins!.
+Offer applicable when booked before 30th September 2018

 Applies to new bookings in select cabins, is subject to availability and cannot be combined with any other offer.
-Excludes triple cabins.
+Excludes triple cabins and owner's suite.
 Full terms and conditions apply.